closeio/making.close.com/_posts/2020-10-09-splitting-sub-folders-out-into-new-git-repository/index.md

 tags: [Engineering]
 ---

-**TLDR;** This article explains various ways of splitting a sub-folder out to a new Git repository and preserving all its historical changes even if moved around.
+**TL;DR** This article explains various ways of splitting a sub-folder out to a new Git repository and preserving all its historical changes even if moved around.

 If you're interested only in the final working solution that fits our use case, go to the *[Third Approach (final)](#third-approach-final)*.

 ## Background

-At Close, our web application's code lives in a monorepo.
-It's home both for the UI and the API code.
+At Close, our web application's code lived in a monorepo.
+It was home both to the UI and the API code.
 Initially, we kept all of the frontend code in a `/static`, then in a `/close/static/` (Close was started around 2012 and has been developed and maintained without major rewrites).

-At a certain point, we've realized that having both UI and backend in a single repo no longer suits our needs.
-We've decided to split-off the UI folder out of the main repository.
+At a certain point, we realized that having both UI and backend in a single repo no longer suits our needs.
+We decided to split the UI folder out of the main repository.

-- We wanted the Frontend team to fully own the UI part of the app, including CI/CD and git.
+- We wanted the Frontend team to fully own the UI part of the app, including CI/CD.
 - We wanted to have a faster CI/CD process.
 This could be solved in multiple ways, but having the UI code in a separate repository allows us to give ownership of the UI-specific CI/CD processes to the frontend team.
 - There were also multiple other reasons specific to our stack and processes (like simplifying the dev environment or serving our UI faster to customers).